2010 AMC 12B Solutions

 To be smallest, uses only the primes of so with and

-Since is a perfect cube, and Since is a perfect square, and Hence and
+Since is a perfect cube, and are multiples of Since is a perfect square, and are multiples of Hence and are multiples of

 The smallest choice is so which has digits.